Wild Patagonia Explorer

 Today we will do the amazingly scenic road trip from day 1 back to the north!
 We wake early to head up the Carretera Austral, or “Southern Highway,” often called one of the world’s greatest road trips.

 Regrettably, this day marks the end of our adventure, but we leave with our hearts and minds full of special memories of one of the world’s most miraculous and stunning conservation projects.
-The final logistical point is that we can either drop guests at the Balmaceda airport in time for a 4pm flight or take you to Coyhaique to your preferred lodging.
-What a phenomenal experience it’s been!
+We can either drop you at the Balmaceda airport for flights departing no earlier than 3 pm or take you to Coyhaique if you plan to stay later.

 Click on a date to register.
 You can also click here to request new dates or book through customer service.